Each summer, Camp Alleghany offers two 3-week sessions for rising 2nd-10th grade girls.

 - Becoming a ‘Ghany Girl!

-We ask that you begin planning for camp with our downloadable PDF trunk list packing guide (also linked above) for your Term Camper’s clothing and supplies (also available on our Packing for Term Camp page).
+We ask that you begin planning for camp with our downloadable PDF trunk list packing guide (found on our Helpful Packing Information Page) for your Term Camper’s clothing and supplies.
 Below are some clothing rules and must-do’s that we especially want to emphasize:

 All campers and counselors must wear closed toed shoes.
 Flip flops may be worn to the shower, but all other footwear must be closed toed (e.g. Tevas are not acceptable, but Crocs and Keens with toe covers are).
 River shoes are recommended for swimming and canoeing.